michaelmilleryoder/fanfiction-nlp/README.md

 	* [Assertion attribution](assertion_extraction) (narrative and evaluation about a character)

 ## Requirements
-Python dependencies are listed below.
+The pipeline is written in Python 3.
+Dependencies are listed below.
 Sorry about there being so many!
 We are planning on trimming this down.

 * scipy
 * pandas